 There are three main reasons why many species of lizards sometimes bob up and down in a “push-up” motion.
 These include:

 - Displaying dominance towards another lizard and/or assessing their physical size and strength (usually between males)

 - Courting another lizard for mating (usually done by males towards females)

 - To get another lizard’s attention (or, as displayed often by pet lizards in captivity, to get their owner’s attention; can be displayed by males or females)

 It turns out, the “push-up” display amongst lizards is actually quite nuanced and context-dependent!
 Many different species of lizards demonstrate this behavior both in captivity and the wild.
-However, the reasons for it can be very different depending on the situation a lizard is in.
-The display can have a wide range of meanings, from “back off” to “hey, look at me!”
+However, the reasons for this can be very different depending on the situation a lizard is in.
+The display can have a wide range of meanings, from “back off” to “Hey, look at me!”

 Next, let’s break down the most common reasons why lizards do push-ups in a bit more detail.